-Australia's Prime Minister Scott Morrison continues to unveil a wide range of changes to everyday life to be implemented across the country immediately, in an effort to halt the rapid spread of the coronavirus, Australians have found themselves adjusting to a new normal.
+As our Prime Minister Scott Morrison continues to unveil a wide range of changes to everyday life in an effort to halt the rapid spread of the coronavirus, Australians have found themselves adjusting to a new normal.

-"Life is going to continue to change as we deal with the global coronavirus," the PM said during a press conference last week.
+"Life is going to continue to change as we deal with the global coronavirus," the PM said during a press conference in early March.

 "This is a once-in-100-years type of event.
 We haven't seen this sort of thing in Australia since the Second World War.
 But we are up to to this challenge.
 We're all able to deal with this."